 Pécs was a favorite city of the Ottoman leadership during Hungary’s century-and-a-half-long occupation (Pécs lay inland, away from the battle lines).
 Today, only two of the seventeen mosques are standing, since many were destroyed after the retake of the city in 1686.
 The Yakovalı Hasan Mosque has even retained its minaret, while that of Pasha Qasim, still anchoring Pécs’s main square, has been converted to a Roman Catholic church.
 Here, the contrast between the Christian-themed frescoes and the Ottoman architecture – octagonal base, red-and-white stripes around pointed windows – make it worth going inside.

 Time to marvel at some buildings!
-In the 1920s, many students from Pécs attended the Bauhaus, the experimental art school in Germany (most famous is Marcel Breuer, the architect and furniture designer, but he has no buildings in town).
+In the 1920s, many students from Pécs attended the Bauhaus, the experimental art school in Germany (most famous is Marcel Breuer, the architect and furniture designer, but he has no buildings in town, only the painting at the modern gallery mentioned above ).
 Under 9-11 József utca, there’s an elegant modernist apartment building by Fred Forbát, who practiced together with Bauhaus Director Walter Gropius.